ElinaBoman/rps2/README.md

 ![CSS checker](/docs./css-checker.png)
 <https://jigsaw.w3.org/css-validator/validator>
 #### JavaScript
 While passing the JavaScript code trough Jshint some warnings were corrected.
 There were some unused variabels that where removed from the const.
 Also some minor errors where corrected.
-There were also one undefined button but this variable is defined within the code and is connected to the users choice.
-This error will be investegated in the future.
+There were also one undefined button conected to userChoice.
+The problem occured because of a out commented line of code.
+Problem was fixed.
-Jshint also warned about functions declared within the loop that refered to an outer scoop.
-This warning will also be investagated in the future.
+Jshint also warned about functions declared within the loop that refered to an outer scoope.
+The problem would be resolved by rewriting the whole loop and put the functions outside of the loop.
+This warning will be further investagated in the future.

 Before corrections: